DarkgreyDevelopment/Werkr.App/docs/articles/Testing.md

 # Testing
-Testing is performed via github actions using [github-hosted-runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners).
+Testing will be performed via github actions using [github-hosted-runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners).

-Testing is done automatically during the pull request process.
+Testing should be done automatically during the pull request process.
 All tests must pass prior to pull request approval.

 ## Operating Systems: